Analysts Call Attention: GW Pharmaceuticals plc (GWPH)

 PERFORMANCE WATCH:

-GW Pharmaceuticals plc (GWPH) performed of -0.10% in year to date period and weekly performance of -18.75%.
-The stock has been moved at -24.35% over the last six months and -39.96% throughout last twelve months.
-The stock has performed -8.02% around last thirty days, and changed 6.59% over the last three months.
+GW Pharmaceuticals plc (GWPH) has year to date performance of -1.56% and weekly performance of -3.80%.
+The stock has been moved at -27.99% over the last six months and -40.35% throughout last twelve months.
+The stock has performed -10.85% around last thirty days, and changed 1.60% over the last three months.

 TECHNICAL OBSERVATION: